 What is UPMC Project SEARCH?

-Modeled on a nationally recognized program developed at Cincinnati Children’s Hospital Medical Center, UPMC Project SEARCH provides students ages 18-21 with real-life work experience based on the individual’s preferences and interests.
+Modeled on a nationally recognized program developed at Cincinnati Children’s Hospital Medical Center, Project SEARCH provides students ages 18-21 with real life work experience to help them develop the following skills:

 - Work etiquette/code of conduct